RACV Logo

 Day 10: Amman

 This morning, leave Amman for a short drive north to Jerash where you’ll find some of the world’s best Greco-Roman ruins.
 Reaching its peak as a favourite of the emperor Hadrian, Jerash is home to a collection of archways, theatres, baths, public buildings and colonnaded streets.
-Your leader will share the incredible history of the ruins and help you imagine what life once looked like in this glorious Roman city.
+Your leader will share the history of the ruins and help you imagine what life once looked like in this Roman city.
 Grand columns encircle the city's centrepiece of the Oval Plaza – a great place to linger after exploring Jerash's riches.
 After, return to Amman and head to a cooking school for a look behind the scenes of Jordanian cuisine.
 During this hands-on activity, you will learn how to make some classic dishes like Maqlubeh, Mutabbal and Baba Ghanouj before sitting down as a group to enjoy the fruits of your labour.

 Day 11: Dead Sea

 Today, you’ll make the journey from Amman to the Dead Sea.
 Named for the lack of life in its waters, this lake is so intensely salty that the water density makes swimming very difficult, but bobbing on the water's surface is a fun experience.
-On the way, stop off at Mount Nebo and hear the story of how Moses saw the Promised Land before he died from what is believed to be this very spot, and St Georges Church, best known for its Byzantine mosaic depicting a map of the Holy Land.
+On the way, stop off at Mount Nebo and hear the story of how Moses saw the Promised Land before he died from what is believed to be this very spot and St Georges Church – best known for its Byzantine mosaic depicting a map of the Holy Land.
 When you arrive, enjoy some time to float in the waters of the Dead Sea, relax on your hotel’s beachfront or take a dip in the infinity pool.

 Day 12: Petra

 Depart the Dead Sea and drive to the ancient Crusader castle at Shobak – your leader will explain how this ancient castle was originally built to protect the eastern flank of the Latin Kingdom and its trade routes to the sea before it fell to Saladin in 1189.
-Enjoy superb scenery and stop off at the viewpoint overlooking the Dana Nature Reserve before arriving in the late afternoon to your Petra accommodation.
+Enjoy the scenery and stop off at the viewpoint overlooking the Dana Nature Reserve before arriving in the late afternoon to your Petra accommodation.
 Petra dates back to the sixth century BC and is considered the crown jewel of Jordan, featuring an impressive series of tombs and dwellings carved directly into the rock.
 When you arrive, start uncovering the secrets of Petra with the knowledgeable guidance of your leader.
 The iconic view of the Treasury's glorious facade, glimpsed from a narrow cleft known as the Siq, is perhaps the single-most striking sight of the entire region.

 Day 13: Petra

-Today return to Petra to explore more of this remarkable and enormous site under your own steam.
+Today you will return to Petra to explore more of this remarkable and enormous site at your own pace.
 Walk once more through the Siq that leads through the rock and is at points only a few metres wide, with walls soaring up to 180 m on either side.
 You’ll also have time to climb to the Monastery if you wish, providing a magnificent view of the entire site.
 Or take a free transfer to Little Petra with the option of hiking through the back door to Petra.
-There is a cafeteria on the site, where you can enjoy your own light lunch.Tonight, maybe take the chance to witness Petra by night – seeing the Treasury Plaza lit up by candlelight while Bedouin music plays is a truly memorable experience.
+There is a cafeteria on the site, where you can enjoy your own light lunch.
+Tonight, maybe take the chance to witness Petra by night – seeing the Treasury Plaza lit up by candlelight while Bedouin music plays is a truly memorable experience.

 Day 14: Wadi Rum